 Safari vs. Chrome: Extensions

 Safari has a limited extension library compared to Chrome, so you cannot customize your experience much.
-However, one advantage is that with iOS 15, Safari extensions are also available on your iPhone and iPad in the same way as on your Mac.
+However, one advantage is that with iOS 15 or later, Safari extensions are also available on your iPhone and iPad in the same way as on your Mac.
 You can choose which websites you want them to be active on.